jakebailey/plugingen/README.md

 	[keegancsmith/rpc](https://github.com/keegancsmith/rpc) which allow for
 	context.
 This would also require maintaining a fork of `go-plugin`.
 - Testing.
 This is largely untested.
+- Generate a handshake.
+This would probably involve hashing all of the names/types into `MagicCookieValue`.